BuildOnViction/docs/docs/wp-and-research/privacy.md

 # TomoP - High Performance and Anonymous Transfer Protocol on TomoChain

-Tremendous amount of work and investment has been devoted to the development of blockchain technology to solve current problems, i.e. scalability and privacy, with the technology itself as well as to maximize the adoption of the technology in daily life.
+A tremendous amount of work and investment has been devoted to the development of blockchain technology to solve current problems, i.e. scalability and privacy, with the technology itself as well as to maximize the adoption of the technology in daily life.